 With many more personnel changes the "Original Drifters," fronted by Bill Pinkney, continued performing.
 They mostly played southern venues and were very popular with the "Beach Music" crowd.
 Sadly, Bill Pinkney, last of the original Drifters and first of the Original Drifters, passed away on July 4, 2007 (at age 81) as he was preparing for a concert that evening.
-Of the other original Original Drifters, Little David Baughan died in January 1970; Gerhart Thrasher died, from throat cancer, in November 1977; Andrew Thrasher passed on in August 1978.
-Bobby Hendricks continued to occasionally sing with Bill Pinkney (and is still performing in 2012); the whereabouts of Bobby Lee Hollis are unknown.
+Of the other original Original Drifters, Little David Baughan died in January 1970; Gerhart Thrasher died, from throat cancer, in November 1977; Andrew Thrasher passed on in August 1978; Bobby Hendricks on March 25, 2022; the whereabouts of Bobby Lee Hollis are unknown.

 Special thanks to Ferdie Gonzalez, for his discographical help.

 PHILLIPS INTERNATIONAL (Pinkney solos, with the Turks overdubbed)